 Non Patched Devices

-In circumstances where it is not possible to install patches due to being unable to agree mutual outage window, customer reliance on older/no longer updateable or supported versions of softwares; Pipe Ten reserves the right to discontinue monitoring, service or guarantees until the situation is resolved.
-This includes but is not limited to; removing the device from the Pipe Ten network.
+In circumstances where it is not possible to install patches due to being unable to agree mutual outage window, customer reliance on older/no longer updateable or supported versions of operating system or software; Pipe Ten reserves the right to discontinue monitoring, service or guarantees until the situation is resolved.
+This includes but is not limited to removing the device from the Pipe Ten network.

 Patching by Type